huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

   + If `volume_type` is set to **ESSD2**.
 The field `iops` ranging from 100 to 256,000.
     This IOPS must also be less than or equal to 1000 multiplying the capacity.

-  Changing this creates a new disk.

-* `throughput` - (Optional, Int, ForceNew) Specifies the throughput for the volume.
+* `throughput` - (Optional, Int) Specifies the throughput for the volume.
 The Unit is MiB/s.
   The field is valid and required when `volume_type` is set to **GPSSD2**.

   + If `volume_type` is set to **GPSSD2**.
 The field `throughput` ranging from 125 to 1,000.
     This throughput must also be less than or equal to the IOPS divided by 4.

-  Changing this creates a new disk.

 * `name` - (Optional, String) Specifies the disk name.
 The value can contain a maximum of 255 bytes.